yaswant/lfric_core/documentation/quickstart.rst

 This is done for Met Office users by the LFRic module system.

-Run ``make clean`` to remove all compiled application and unit test output should make fail to perform a rebuild and try again.
+Run ``make clean`` to remove all compiled application and unit test output, should make fail to perform a rebuild, and try again.

-The binary for Dynamo can be found in the ``bin`` directory in the top level of your working copy.
+LFRic model binaries may be found in the ``bin`` directory in the top level of your working copy.

 Makefiles exist in several subdirectories so individual parts can be built by